 Office telephone number, mobile telephone number, fax number, e-mail address, website address, street address, LinkedIn, Twitter, Facebook… Nowadays you could use a whole sheet of A4 just listing your contact information.

-You need to minimise clutter on your card, so think: does anyone care about your old MySpace page or even, for that matter, the address of your office?
-Only include contact details that they will want.
+You need to minimise clutter on your card, so only include contact details that they will want.

 For an Emergency Plumber, this may be just a phone number.
 For a business that deals in modern multimedia, it may involve all your social media as well.